-A career and technical credential consisting of at least 60 semester credits provides students with skills and competencies for gainful employment.
+The Associate in Technical Studies (A.T.S) degree is a career and technical credential consisting of at least 60 semester credits and provides students with skills and competencies for gainful employment.
 This degree must be customized by using courses from two or more existing approved programs and is intended to target emerging career areas which cross traditional boundaries.
 This degree must have educational objectives which are clearly defined and recognized by business, industry, or employers who have needs for specialized training.
 This degree must have advanced approval and cannot be requested based upon previously completed coursework.
 This degree requires a GPA of 2.0 or better for all courses required.
 (UHCCP #5.203)